 Your gums are an important feature of your mouth.
 They sit snugly against your teeth, providing a protective seal to keep out dangerous oral bacteria.
-When you lose a tooth, that area of your gums no longer has anything to protect.
+When you lose a tooth and end up with missing teeth in San Antonio, TX, that area of your gums no longer has anything to protect.

 What Causes Tooth Loss?

 The most common cause of tooth loss is gum disease.
 When your gums become irritated, they pull away from your teeth, creating an empty space into which bacteria fall.
 Under the gums, they attack your jawbone and the structures that support your teeth.
 Eventually, your teeth become loose, and fall out.

 Trauma is another cause of tooth loss.
 Any type of injury to the facial region can loosen a tooth, or knock it out completely.

 Of course, regardless of whether the core issue is gum disease or trauma, you’re left with missing teeth in San Antonio, TX.
 And that’s when you will start to see some gum-related issues.

 Effects To Gum Tissue After Losing a Tooth